Shrestha04/InnateAI_Task/design.md

 so the decision is auditable.

-**Selected venues from this run** (a live run against the default London search area, reproducible via `README.md` "Running the pipeline"; OSM/Mapillary coverage and Gemini's vision judgements aren't perfectly deterministic between runs, so a different run surfaces different specific venues, but the accept/reject logic itself is fixed):
+**Selected venues from this run** (a live run against the default London search area, reproducible via `README.md` "Running the pipeline"; `osm.py::discover_venues` explicitly shuffles the Overpass result order before taking `max_candidates`, so a different run samples a different subset of the search area even with identical parameters — that's the main source of run-to-run variation in which venues surface, on top of Mapillary coverage and Gemini's vision judgements not being perfectly deterministic either.
+The accept/reject logic itself is fixed):

 | Venue | Address | Postcode | Type | Fit score | Frontage | Composite |
 |---|---|---|---|---|---|---|